 News travels faster than ever now that everyone is on social media, which often leaves us picking up the pieces.
 Social media gives candidates an outlet to express themselves and they aren’t always holding back.
-34% of candidates who have suffered a bad candidate experience will share their experience on social media.
-Companies that care about their employer brand understand that a small mistake like this can cause a lot of potential issues.
+72% of job seekers report sharing their negative candidate experiences online.

 Grow Your Talent Pool With Better Experiences